-• being over friendly with children;

-- having favourites; - taking photographs of children on their mobile phone; - engaging with children on a one-to-one basis in a secluded area or behind a closed door; - using inappropriate sexualised, intimidating or offensive language.
+- being over friendly with children; - having favourites; - taking photographs of children on their mobile phone; - engaging with children on a one-to-one basis in a secluded area or behind a closed door; - using inappropriate sexualised, intimidating or offensive language.

-Low-level concerns about someone employed by a supply agency or contractor should be shared with the head, who will record the concern and notify the persons' employer so that potential patterns of inappropriate behaviour can be identified.
+Low-level concerns about someone employed by a supply agency or contractor should be shared with the head using the Online Low Level Concern Form, who will record the concern and notify the persons' employer so that potential patterns of inappropriate behaviour can be identified.